15 Incredibly Low-Stress Jobs That Pay Well

 Go After a Career That Makes You Feel Good

 As you can see, a lot of low-stress jobs exist for people with different backgrounds and interests.
 Even fields that are known for having high-stress occupations offer some lower-stress options.
 For example, you may be able to find low-stress nursing jobs by becoming a post-secondary nursing instructor.
 That's why, depending on the occupation that is calling you, additional training may help you achieve your goals more easily.
 So discover the trade schools, colleges, and universities that are offering programs in your area.
-It's as simple as entering your zip code into the school finder below!
+It's as simple as entering your zip code into the school finder at the top of the page!